CompliantVLA-adaptor: VLM-Guided Variable Impedance Action for Safe Contact-Rich Manipulation: Experiments

 We evaluate CompliantVLA-adaptor on a suite of contact-rich manipulation tasks, such as object insertion and contact-sensitive pick-and-place.
 We compare our approach against the SOTA VLA models, which rely on position control without force adaptation.

 In these experiments, we aim to answer the following questions: (1) Does CompliantVLA-adaptor improve task success rates compared to baseline VLA models under force thresholds?
-(2) How effectively can the VLM generate context-aware impedance parameters for contact force regulation?
+(2) How effectively can the VLM generate context-aware impedance parameters for safe interaction?